Agricultural Benefits Program

 Loan Terms and Information

-Loans will be available for a maximum of $15,000 for each new net direct job created up to a maximum of $1 million dollars per project.
-The Board reserves the right to award less or more funding per job depending on the proposal, and to award more total funding per project than specified above depending on the circumstances and total expected benefit of that project to Imperial County's agriculture industry, jobs, and economy.
+Loans will be available for a maximum of $15,000 for each new net full time equivalent (FTE) direct job created up to a maximum of $1 million dollars per project.
 Proposals that supply more new net direct jobs for less funding per job will be scored higher.
+For purposes under this program, those jobs created as part of the construction of any facility shall not be included when calculating “FTE direct jobs.”
 The interest rate will be set at the County’s Local Agency Investment Fund rate, and adjusted each year based on the annualized quarterly interest rate on June 30, up to a maximum interest rate of 2%.
 Loans may be for a term of up to a maximum of ten years.
 Loans may be partially forgivable, up to a maximum of 20% of the original loan amount, upon meeting set goals and success criteria as established for that project during the application process.
+Please note that labor construction cost paid by the public funding (i.e., this loan program) must be at prevailing wages.

 Proposals submitted may, at some point, become public records and therefore information in your proposal may become discoverable by the public.